IanESmith/static-website/Services/_Drafts/cmdp.md

 ### Things to be aware off

- - we'll need to grow the team (including user researchers, developers, security folk)
+ - we'll need to grow the team (including user researchers and developers)
- - we're going to start planning for after MVP and agreeing the next users
+ - need clarity on the project managment process: is this going to be agile or waterfall?
+-  we've lost our tech lead.